Working with Concussion Symptoms

 Post-concussion syndrome can affect a person’s ability to go to work or school.
 It can also have an impact on personal and professional relationships.
 Because it is an invisible injury, loved ones or employers may believe the person should be “back to normal" or be “trying harder.”
 I can help educate family and teach someone with PCS how to advocate for themselves when needed.

 From my own experience with concussions, I found neurofeedback and biofeedback to be invaluable post-concussion therapy approaches to my recovery.
 My clients with PCS have also reported positive gains with these modalities.
 Heart Rate Variability (HRV) Biofeedback can provide tools you can use to keep yourself emotionally balanced while the neurofeedback seems to help the brain heal.
-In addition, a certain type of counseling called Cognitive Behavioral Therapy (CBT) can also help extremely well with adjusting to PCS.
+In addition, a certain type of counseling called Cognitive Behavioral Therapy (CBT) can also help with adjusting to PCS.
 See the resources page for more information on these non-invasive, drug-free modalities.